 There are many ways to monetize a website, one of the best being a membership site.
 I like to think of this type of website as a library of content, or a sort of Supercenter for content, that allows you to charge for access to a variety of training materials related to your industry.
-I’ve set up literally dozens of membership websites over the past few years, including half-a-dozen for myself, as well as for clients.
+I’ve set up literally dozens of membership websites over the past few years (including half a dozen for myself in addition to my work for clients).

 The most common way to set up this type of site is to charge a monthly fee for access to the website.
 However, there are other programs out there that will let you in for a one-time fee.
 If you’re looking for a way to monetize your business in a really solid way, and if you want to kind of simplify, then creating a membership website is a great opportunity for you.